ludvi025/csci1133/README.md

     Options:
     --output (-o) : File to write consolidated gradebook to.
     --key (-k)    : Key used to identify students.
 Defaults to "Moodle id".

-## update_version.py

-Generates a new `lib/version.py` file so that someone who runs the script may see what version of the grading scripts they are using, regardless of which directory they are in.

-The `grade_homework` script will fail to execute if this has not been run at least once since the initial `git clone`.

-### Usage:

-    python update_version.py

-__Note:__ requires manual execution upon each `git pull` of the repo.